ska-telescope/ska-sdp-wflow-mid-selfcal/docs/src/index.rst

 - See the :ref:`pipeline` page for details of the command-line arguments used to run it.

-- See the :ref:`kubernetes` page for details of how to run the pipeline using the Kubernetes environment on the DP Testing Platform.

 - See the :ref:`example` page to show the results of a test-run of the pipeline using simulated SKA-Mid data.